 The clothes used by the military which camouflage, cool, and/or insulate soldiers by reacting to different environmental conditions.

 c) Healthcare Industry –

-4D printing technology is used to develop artificial tissues & organs like print skins, which change its shape depending upon time & condition.
+This technology is used to develop artificial tissues & organs like print skins, which change their shape depending upon time & condition.

 d) Self-repairing Piping –